 Vitamin D is a steroid vitamin, a group of fat-soluble prohormones that are best known for the role they play in supporting bone health and aiding in the absorption of calcium and phosphate from the gastrointestinal tract.
-A growing body of research highlights its important role in supporting other body systems, including cardiovascular and blood sugar balance, musculoskeletal strength, and neurological and immune function, enabled by its ability to target over 200 different genes throughout the body.
-At the same time, deficiency and insufficiency of this important nutrient has reached epidemic proportions around the world, making the achievement of optimal levels more important than ever to overall health and wellbeing.
+However, a growing body of research highlights the important role of vitamin D in supporting cardiovascular health and blood sugar balance already within normal levels.
+Vitamin D also has a role in increasing musculoskeletal strength and supporting neurological function and immune function, which are enabled by its ability to target over 200 different genes throughout the body.
+At the same time, deficiency and insufficiency of this important nutrient has reached epidemic proportions around the world, making the achievement of optimal levels more important than ever to overall health and well-being.
+Liquid Vitamin D3 is delivered in the preferred cholecalciferol form for optimal use by the body and provides 1,000 IU per drop for easy administration and absorption, ideal for those who prefer an alternative to capsules.